30 things to do this winter in Brisbane

 19. Embrace a spot of history

-The weekend of 9-10 July will see Abbey Medieval Festival present a carnival of performers, craftsmen and jousting.
-Don't miss the annual medieval spectacular.
+Looking for a knight you won't forget?
+The weekend of 14-16 July will see Abbey Medieval Festival present a carnival of performers, craftsmen and jousting.
+Don't miss the annual medieval spectacular – dressing up is encouraged.

 The Berry Patch at Chambers Flat will let you pick your own strawberries each season starting around June and finishing in November each year.
 Check its Facebook page to find out more.